mbookham7/crdb-banking-workshop/1-built-for-scale-lab.md

 kubectl get po -n $region_3
 ```

+Look at number of replicas per node

+Look at the number of leaseholders per node.

 Increase the number of replicas for each of the StatefulSet in each of the regions.
 ```
 kubectl scale statefulsets cockroachdb --replicas=2 -n $region_1